avohq/js-avo-inspector/README.md

 # Installation

+> If you are using SSR or web workers switch to [this library build](https://github.com/avohq/ssr-web-avo-inspector)

 > If you are looking for React Native library please switch to [this branch](https://github.com/avohq/js-avo-inspector/tree/react-native-node-package) and use `react-native-avo-inspector` npm package.

 The library is distributed with npm